ansible/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

         - "vars/common.yml"
         - [ "vars/{{ ansible_facts['os_family'] }}.yml", "vars/os_defaults.yml" ]
       tasks:
-      - name: make sure apache is started
+      - name: Make sure apache is started ansible.builtin.service:
-        service: name={{ apache }} state=started
+          name: '{{ apache }}'
+          state: started

 Ansible gathers facts on the hosts in the webservers group, then interpolates the variable "ansible_facts['os_family']" into a list of filenames.
-If you have hosts with Red Hat operating systems ('CentOS', for example), Ansible looks for 'vars/RedHat.yml'.
+If you have hosts with Red Hat operating systems (CentOS, for example), Ansible looks for 'vars/RedHat.yml'.
 If that file does not exist, Ansible attempts to load 'vars/os_defaults.yml'.
 For Debian hosts, Ansible first looks for 'vars/Debian.yml', before falling back on 'vars/os_defaults.yml'.
 If no files in the list are found, Ansible raises an error.

 Selecting files and templates based on facts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^